There's a soldier's prayer that goes,

 There sleeps Titania sometime of the night

-Cameron is a watercolorist who lives near Moray Firth in Scotland, and she composed this alphabet for her grandchildren.
+#OTD in 1984, the New York Times reviewed eight new gardening books, and today's book selection was on that list: ''A Wild Flower Alphabet'' by Elizabeth Cameron.
+A watercolorist who lives near Moray Firth in Scotland, the author composed this alphabet for her grandchildren.
 The delightful messages describing the flowers on each page are hand-lettered.
-The description says it is "just right for a rainy day" and "a delightful picture-book".
+The description says it was "Just right for a rainy day" and "a delightful picture-book."

 Today's Garden Chore

 In one of the first warm spring rains, bring your houseplants outside for a shower.

 One of my favorite spring chores is something garden writer Barbara Pleasant (The Still Growing Podcast Episode 584) shared this with me a few years ago.
 They'll return to the indoors refreshed and energized - complete with that beautiful spring rain scent.

 Reviving the little botanic spark in your heart